Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: Non linear stabilisation

-We follow the ideas of \cite{Clain,Vilar} with some small adaptation to the context.
-Initially, the predicted values of $\P\BF$ are obtained with the highest order scheme.
-For any element $[i,i+1]$, we look the structure of the solution $\P\BF$ first in the element and then around it.
-From this we get a logical information (true or false) for the elements.
-Initially, the logical array is set to .TRUE. for any element.
-In the sequel, $\mathcal{S}$ is the stencil of the method.
-Then, we proceed as follows: \begin{enumerate} \item We first check if $\P\BF_i$ and $\P\BF_{i+1}$ lies in the invariance domain if relevant: in the case of the Euler equation, we check if the density and the internal energy are both positive.
+Now we describe the criteria we apply to $(\widetilde{\P\BF_k^{(p+1),j}})_{k+1/2}$ and $(\widetilde{\P\BF_{k+1}^{(p+1),j}})_{k+1/2}$, following the ideas of \cite{Clain,Vilar} with some small adaptation to the context.
+When specific tests are done on a variable, we denote this variable by $\xi$.
+For a scalar problem, $\xi$ is simply the conserved variable.
+In the case of the Euler equations, we test this on some primitive variables: the density and the energy, and for some severe problems, the velocity.
+We can add as many criteria as needed. \begin{enumerate} \item We first check if $(\widetilde{\P\BF_k^{(p+1),j}})_{k+1/2}$ and $(\widetilde{\P\BF_{k+1}^{(p+1),j}})_{k+1/2}$ lies in the invariance domain if relevant: in the case of the Euler equation, we check if the density and the internal energy are both positive.
 If not, we set the criteria to .FALSE. on this element.
 In that case we jump to the next element, else we look for the next criterion. \item We check if the solution is not locally constant.
-Taking $\nu=\Delta x^3$, we check if
+Taking $\nu=\Delta x^3$ and $\mathcal{S}$ the stencil defined by the operator $\delta$, we check if

-If this is true, the criteria is kept to .TRUE., else it is set to .FALSE. and we jump to the next element \item We check if a new extrema is created or not, by comparing with the solution at the previous time step, in a neighbourhood extended to the right and the left by one cell: we are running at CFL 1.
-In the case of the Euler equations, the test is done on a subset of the primitive variables, see later.
-The variables on which the test are done are denoted by $u$.